mag1309/lex-facebook/README.md

 ## License

-This project is licensed under the Apache License v2.0 - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the Apache License v2.0